 Unique Tapping Rhythms – The i7 Plus has three different tapping rhythms to choose from, constant, variable, or percussion.

 The speed of the tapping of the constant setting can be adjusted for an even more personalized massaging experience.

-2. Human Touch Super Novo Massage Chair – World’s Best Model with Space-Saving Design
+2. Human Touch Super Novo – World’s Best Model with Space-Saving Design

 The Human Touch Super Novo is a lot like the Novo XT2, but with a couple of special features including 38 instead of 34 auto-programs, 4-D instead of 3-D rollers, SL-track instead of L-track, a Virtual Therapist which can anticipate your likes and dislikes which runs through an Alexa operated control that has a handy docking station and a full Altec Lansing Sound System as opposed to Bluetooth speakers.

-This chair doesn’t have the waist airbags, uses normal heating instead of air heating (included in the foot calf and knee region), and it is slightly heavier than the Novo XT2, so the Novo XT2 is also a very good massage chair.
+This model doesn’t have the waist airbags, uses normal heating instead of air heating (included in the foot calf and knee region), and it is slightly heavier than the Novo XT2, so the Novo XT2 is also a very good model.

 Dual Lumbar Heat – Built-in heat loosens the muscles running next to your spine to help you relax and let go of stress and tension.

 Full Body Stretch – The full-body stretch function helps to lengthen and stretch out your spine and legs to help you decompress your joints and spine.